Requirements of the Compliance Office

 Do not submit any paperwork to the Compliance Office until it is completely prepared for review.
 This means originals should be signed, attachments should be in place, and copies should be made.
 The filing process will be delayed if the documents are incorrect or missing.

 Required Decree & Entry Language

-The Compliance Department reviews every decree submitted by an attorney to ensure it complies with all rules and contains all required language.
+The Compliance Office reviews every Decree submitted by an attorney to ensure it complies with all rules and contains all required language.
 These requirements come from the Ohio Revised Code, Greene County Domestic Relations Local Rules, and CSEA Rules.
 To access the required language, choose a link from the list below:

 - Child Support Language 2019 (PDF)

 - Child Support Language 2019 (Word)